MiRA-lab-dev/IHC_organelles_detection/README.md

 # IHC_organelles_detection

-This repository includes all source codes of paper: Structural Evidence of a Fine-tuned Cytoarchitecture for Heterogeneous Synaptic Function in Cochlear Inner Hair Cell.
+This repository provides the implementation of deep networks in this paper: Structural Evidence of a Fine-tuned Cytoarchitecture for Heterogeneous Synaptic Function in Cochlear Inner Hair Cell.

+#

-# Inference
+# References

 https://github.com/zhengyang-wang/Unet_3D